Marsha Wilson Chall

 Biography

-Chall has published a children’s chapter book and eleven picture books, including Pick a PupOne Pup’s UpUp North at the Cabin, and Bonaparte.
+Chall published a children’s chapter book and eleven picture books, including Pick a PupOne Pup’s UpUp North at the Cabin, and Bonaparte.
 Her books have received numerous awards: an International Reading Association Teacher’s Choice Award, American Booksellers Pick of the Lists, Parents Choice, NAPPA Gold Award, and Smithsonian Notable recognition.

 Eudora Welty said that “children, like animals, use all their senses to discover the world.
 Then artists come along and discover it the same way, all over again.”
 So I write to interpret and preserve experience, to capture it so it can never be lost.
 Writing for children allows me that joy of experiencing the world over and over again for the first time.
 Adults lose this childlike appreciation and discovery through over-complication.
 I like to make the complex simple.
 Not simple-minded, but pared down to the essential.